-Reports to Legislature
+Reports to the Legislature:

-Programmatic Transition Report – October 1, 2012
+Programmatic Transition Plan – September 25, 2012.

-Department Readiness Report - First report January 1, 2013/Second Report March 1, 2013.
+DHCS Readiness Report – First report January 1, 2013.

+DHCS Readiness Report – Second Report March 1, 2013.

-Health Plan Readiness Report – March 1, 2013
+Health Plan Readiness Report – March 1, 2013.

-Annual Duals Enrollment Status, Quality Measures and State Costs Report – May 1, 2013 and annually thereafter
+Annual Duals Enrollment Status, Quality Measures and State Costs Report – May 1, 2013, and annually thereafter.

-Annual LTSS Enrollment Status, Quality Measures and State Costs Report – May 1, 2013 and annually thereafter
+Annual LTSS Enrollment Status, Quality Measures and State Costs Report – May 1, 2013, and annually thereafter.

-MSSP Waiver Transition Plan – January 1, 2014 (Initial report)
+MSSP waiver Transition Plan – January 1, 2014 (initial report).

-Health Plan Quality Compliance Report – January 10, 2014
+Health Plan Quality Compliance Report – January 10, 2014.

-Annual Plan Audit and Financial Summary Report – June 1, 2014 (first report)
+Annual Plan Audit and Financial Summary Report – June 1, 2014 (first report).

-Annual Demonstration Evaluation Outcome Report - October 1, 2014 (first report)
+Annual Demonstration Evaluation Outcome Report – October 1, 2014 (first report).

 PART C – PROCESS FOR ADDRESSING CONSUMER COMPLAINTS

 SB 1008 requirement: Describe the process for addressing consumer complaints, including the roles and responsibilities of the departments and health plans and how those roles and responsibilities shall be coordinated.
 The process shall outline required response times and the method for tracking the disposition of complaint cases.
-The process shall include the use of an ombudsman, liaison, and 24-hour hotline dedicated to assisting Medi-Cal beneficiaries navigate among the departments and health plans to help ensure timely resolution of complaints.
+The process shall include the use of an ombudsman, liaison, and 24-hour hotline dedicated to assisting Medi-Cal beneficiaries in navigating among the departments and health plans to help ensure timely resolution of complaints.

 The State currently has several avenues for receiving beneficiary complaints about managed care health plans.
-In accordance with the provisions of SB 1008 in W&I §14182.17 (d) (10) (B) (iii) and (E)(vii), DHCS will work with DMHC, other departments, health plans, and stakeholders to develop a tracking mechanism for complaints, and will post information on the department’s website about the types of issues that arise and any data available on the resolution of complaints.
+In accordance with the provisions of SB 1008 in W&I Code §14182.17 (d) (10) (B) (iii) and (E)(vii), DHCS will work with DMHC, other departments, health plans, and stakeholders to develop a coordinated and consistent tracking mechanism for complaints, and will post information on DHCS’ website about the types of issues that arise and any data available on the resolution of complaints.
+DHCS anticipates a more comprehensive report on the process of posting this information in the next Legislative report.

 Additional information is provided below about the current complaint resolution process.

 Beneficiaries who are not satisfied with the quality of care received, experience an error in their medical treatment, or encounter a delay in service, have the option to file a complaint.
 The beneficiary’s assigned health plan is the primary resource for initiating and managing the complaint process (except for complaints regarding quality of care delivered by an IHSS provider).
-For complaints other than those concerning IHSS, assistance is provided to the beneficiary with personalized assistance from a health plan customer service agent, or through the completion of online electronic forms.
+For complaints other than those concerning IHSS, health plan customer service agents provide personalized assistance.
+Complaints can also be filed electronically.
 In either case, the following response times apply to the processing of consumer complaints: Within 30 days of receiving the complaint from the beneficiary, the health plan must respond with a decision.
-For urgent medical problems, health plans must respond to the beneficiary within 3 days of receiving the complaint.
+For urgent medical problems, health plans must respond to the beneficiary within three days of receiving the complaint.

-In addition to the health plans, beneficiaries have the choice to initiate a complaint directly with the State of California or the Centers for Medicare and Medicaid Services (CMS) under the following conditions:
+In addition to the health plans, beneficiaries have the choice to initiate a complaint directly with the State of California or CMS under the following conditions:

 The beneficiary does not agree with the health plan’s decision.